jgehring/Laudio/README.rst

 It's not a bug, it's a feature: Imagine loading 50 000 files on every startup; defenitely a browser killer.
-You can see your files either by searching or by clicking on the ABC button on the top, where you can change the starting letters of the artist.
+You can see your files either by searching or by clicking on the ABC button on the top, where you can select the starting letters of the artist.